 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators.
 To do this:

-By default, all source strings of the project are displayed in the Strings tab.
+By default, all source strings of the project are displayed in Content > Strings.
 If necessary, you can filter out strings using the available filter options (Issues, Comments, Screenshots, Visibility and project labels).

 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file in the Files tab.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below:

-To edit some particular word or phrase that appears in multiple source strings, you can use Find and replace in the Strings tab.
+To edit some particular word or phrase that appears in multiple source strings, you can use Find and replace in Content > Strings.

 Use labels in your project for an easy way to add context to the strings or organize them by certain topics.
 Labels are also useful while creating translation and proofreading tasks or searching for specific strings in the Editor with the help of Advanced Filter.